urs-waldmann/CarND-Behavioral-Cloning-P3/writeup.md

 The overall strategy for deriving a model architecture was to try several known model architectures with a small training data set, choose a model architecture, augment the training data set and modify the model architecture to avoid overfitting.

 My first step was to use the [LeNet](http://yann.lecun.com/exdb/lenet/) convolution neural network model.
-I thought this model might be appropriate because it is a known model architecture that works very well on the ImageNet data set.
-This model worked well  until I heavily augmented the training data set.
+I thought this model might be appropriate because it is a known model architecture that works very well on the MNIST data set and is a good starting point.
+This model worked very well  until I heavily augmented the training data set.

 My second step was to try the [convolutional neural network from NVIDIA](https://arxiv.org/pdf/1604.07316.pdf).
 I thought this is even more appropriate since NVIDIA is using this model architecture to drive autonomous cars.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model by adding dropout layers after the first three fully connected layers.
+But this did not improve overfitting.

-Then I ...
+Then I tried to use less convolutional and/or fully connected layers but also this attempt did not work.

+Finally I augmented the training data set such that the model was only very slightly overfitting.
+This was good enough to train the model such that it could drive the car autonomously around the first curve of track 1.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The car fell off the track in the second and third curve respectively.
+To improve the driving behavior in these cases, I collected more data driving the car exactly in these curves.
+Especially recovering the car from the left and right side of the track back to the center.
+I drove the curves clock-wise and counterclock-wise.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.